NYLAC committee members in a group shot at the YMCA Canada office

 YMCA of Southwestern New Brunswick (unceded traditional lands of the Wolastoqiyik (Maliseet), Passamaquoddy, and Mi’kmaq Peoples)

-About Me: I've been with the Y for almost 6 years now in different capacities, however my current role working with youth has been my favourite!
-Youth are the present so we need to make space for their ideas, passions, and experiences as these are shaping the future.
+About Me: I've been with the Y for more than 7 years now in different capacities, however my favourite role is whenever I'm working with young people!
+Youth are the present, so we need to make space for their ideas, passions, and experiences as these are shaping the future.

-How I can Help: Happy to connect if you are seeking knowledge about Youth Programming, Supporting and Advocating for Youth, and/or Connecting Youth with Community and Volunteering.
+How I can Help: Happy to connect if you are seeking knowledge about Volunteering Processes, Youth Programming, Supporting and Advocating for Youth, and/or Connecting Youth with Community and Volunteering.

 Fun Fact: Catch me on the slopes in the winter and on the baseball diamond come summer.